Ömürbek Babanov: Sanction evasion warehouse

 In 2023, Russian media reported that a firm linked to the Babanov family would build a warehouse for Russian companies, which would likely use it to circumvent sanctions.

 Purchase of a passport

 The leader of the Ar-Namys faction in 2012, Felix Kulov, said that First Deputy Prime Minister Omurbek Babanov admitted to him that he had purchased a Kazakh passport.
 “I asked Omurbek Babanov about the Kazakh passport and he admitted to me that he bought it because he was doing business in Kazakhstan, and could not return it because he acquired it illegally,” said the head of Ar-Namys.
 Kazakh media found the passport in the database.

 Raider takeover of the Kyrgyzstan Bank and NTS TV channel

 Babanov was repeatedly accused of raider takeovers, using connections with the authorities as the main way to enrich himself.
-He was accused of the raider seizure of the Kyrgyzstan Bank[26] and the NTS TV channel.
-The ex-owner of the bank, Kalicha Umuralieva, stated:
+He was accused of the raider seizure of the Kyrgyzstan Bank and the NTS TV channel: